-Moving day to your new parcel of land won't be as stressful for you like your horses.
+Moving day to your new parcel of land will be easier for you than for your horses.
 There are ways moving days can run smoothly without any added extra chaos.

-1.)
-It may take the horse a few days to months to settle into his new environment, and new life having you around creates a sense of security and will relieve stress for your horse or horses.
+- It may take the horse a few days to months to settle into his new environment and new life; having you around creates a sense of security and will relieve stress for your horse or horses.

-2.)
-Give them time to settle down and adjust to their new home before putting them to tests and riding or running them.
-They are readjusting and re-configuring their entire system to being in a completely different situation.
+- Give them time to settle down and adjust to their new home before putting them on tests and riding or running them.
+They are readjusting and re-configuring their entire system to be in a completely different situation.

-3.)
-What should you do to help your new horse settle in as quickly and safely as possible?
-Let your horse out in a secure confined area well, and they can let some steam out.
-This gives them an excellent opportunity to survey their new surroundings, see what is going on, and adjust to it.
+- What should you do to help your new horse settle in as quickly and safely as possible?
+Let your horse out in a secure, confined area well, and they can let some steam out.
+This gives them an excellent opportunity to survey their new surroundings, see what is happening, and adjust to it.
 It can take horses anywhere from a week to six months to settle and accept their new surroundings with experience.
-Many of them do become increasingly comfortable as time goes by.
+Many of them become increasingly comfortable as time goes by.
 It is your job to help the horse in every way to keep it calm and help it adjust, no matter how long it takes.

-It's your turn; if you bought a home with your property, now is the time after your horses are settled in to take a few days and move your belongings!
+It's your turn; if you bought a home with your property, now is when your horses are settled in to take a few days and move your belongings!
 Remember the essential tips and tricks of moving, whether you are hiring movers or helping hands from friends and family.

 - Get the essentials unpacked first, then take your time with the rest of the house.